marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/conversation/conversation-overview.md

 The PII obfuscation feature identifies and removes any form of sensitve user information from a conversation response.
 Simply enable PII obfuscation on input and output data to protect your privacy and scrub sensitive details that could be used to identify an individual.

 The PII scrubber obfuscates the following user information:
-- Phone numbers
+- Phone number
-- Email addresses
+- Email address
 - IP address
-- Street Address
+- Street address
-- Credit Cards
+- Credit cards
-- SSN
+- Social Security number
 - ISBN
-- Mac Address
+- Media Access Control (MAC) address
-- SHA1 Hex
+- Secure Hash Algorithm 1 (SHA-1) hex
-- SHA256 Hex
+- SHA-256 hex
-- MD5 Hex
+- MD5 hex

 ## Demo